Lots and Lots of grain & specialty crops, as far as the eye can see. Almost without a tree is sight. |

 As I wandered I thought I had had enough of the TransCan highway do I looked for a road south to maybe get into Montana so I took highway 4 south.
 Things started to get interesting when I filled up with gas in Cadillac the clerk told me the road got poor and I might like seeing the small towns east on highway 13.
 So away I went with little hope of seeing much and just take a better road south.
 I took pictures along the way a bit to convey the country side I was seeing.

-By Chance a visitors centre center sign was getting some letters put on by this guy and I figured I had a chance.
 I pulled in and he said he was only going to be here for 20 minutes and it was lucky I caught him.
 The place was a donation from a local guy with his collection off animals that he hunted thru out Africa many years earlier.
 This guy invented a hay/straw bale stacker that was a big hit in its day.
 He was insistent that I visited the towns art gallery.

 Leaving Medicine Hat started with a ride around the downtown area, going to a closed visitors center, closed museum and a closed garden centre.
 I just got on the highway East.
 Sunday must be a slow day for these visitor centers because I passed 2 more a ways down the road but no luck.
 I took some road pictures to give an idea of what the landscape looked like.
-As far as one's eyes could see the land just rolled on and in some areas you could not see any trees in any direction.
-That must have been a big prairie at one time.
-McCormic-Deering came along and invented the steel plow and tractors and the prairie was converted to cropland.

 After the visit to the Shurniak Art Gallery I stopped to take some pictures around town and also the park.
 I spotted in town a farm hardware store called Peavey Mart and hoped to purchase a unique sledge hammer I saw previous in Whitehorse but was unable to fine for purchase earlier in the trip.
 They had them and I purchased because they had two different kinds.
 Feeling good about the purchase and the helpfulness of the staff there I asked if I could get their pictures.
 A little conversation followed and they confirmed Moose Jaw was a great place to visit.
 Moose Jaw was one of Al Capone's hideouts in Canada.